tamas646/mm-tools/migrations/README.md

 Three config entries (php constants) will be automatically added to your conig file when you first run the migrate script.
 These are:

 - **MYSQL_HOST** - the host of your mysql server
-- **MYSQL_USER** - the user which will be used when logging int to the database server
+- **MYSQL_USER** - the user which will be used when logging in to the database server
 - **MYSQL_PASSWORD** - the mysql user's password

 You can use them anywhere in the project, just import the config file.